waldronlab/curatedMetagenomicData/docs/getting-started.md

 layout: default
 title: Getting Started
 ---
 Installing *curatedMetagenomicData* should generally be done through `R` following the procedure as shown below.
-However there is an alternative methods to install *curatedMetagenomicData* that is also shown below.
+However there is an alternative method to install *curatedMetagenomicData* that is also shown below.
 Of course both `R` and `Bioconductor` should be installed prior to installing *curatedMetagenomicData*, installation recommendations are also below.

 Finally, there are additional instructions for accessing data that follow the installation instructions.
-It is possible to data from *curatedMetagenomicData* both from within `R` and from the command line.
+It is possible to get data from *curatedMetagenomicData* both from within `R` and from the command line.

 ## Install R and Bioconductor